metasfresh/metasfresh-documentation/_webui_collection/EN/Commission_conditons_details.md

 ---

 ## Overview
 In the commission conditions, you can determine the commission percentage to be deducted from the basis points (line amount in the sales order), and for which business partner group and/or product category commission is to be granted.
-In the case of <a href="Add_new_sales_partner#sp-hierarchy" title="Subordinate sales partners">sales partner hierarchies</a>, you can also specify whether the commission for each sales partner shall always be deducted from the full basis points number or in steps from the difference of basis points and commission points of the higher-level sales partner.
+In the case of <a href="Add_new_sales_partner#sp-hierarchy" title="Subordinate sales partners">sales partner hierarchies</a>, you can also specify whether the commission for each sales partner shall either be calculated based on the full basis points number or be obtained gradually by subtracting the percentage of the respective lower-level sales partner's commission points from the basis points.

 ## Requirements
 - [Specify the commission amount using commission points in a so-called "commission product"](Commission_points_price).